tytydraco/yessleep/out/I_Traveled_Back_to_the_Cretaceous_and_Havent_Been_the_Same_Since.md

 I know what Dr. Chilton said, but I still wasn’t prepared for the violence of the movements the room made.
 Immediately we were pressed back into our seats like we were in a jet.
 A loud, pervasive hum started to fill the room.
 I gripped my sides and squeezed tight as I got squished more and more into the back of my chair, and suddenly we jerked to the left.
-Through the helmet I could hear a few of us cry out.
-Utah sounded particularly terrified.
+Through the helmet I could hear a few cry out.
 The hum became louder, so loud it reverberated up through the chair and made my head rattle.
-It was like I had my head on a bus window, but multiplied by 50.
+It was like I had my head on a bus window again, but multiplied by 50.
 We jerked a second time, and this time I saw Cruz’s arm fly into my field of vision.
 I closed my eyes and started to count.

 It was a bad idea to close my eyes—I was overcome with an intense sense of vertigo.
 I opened them just as we spun into a barrel roll, like we were a drill tunneling through some dense strata.
 We jerked forward and rolled some more, then stopped abruptly.
 My head flung forward and crashed back into my headrest—cushioned, thankfully.
 I looked around, expecting it to be over.
 None of the Doctors moved.

-That was when I heard the cracking sound.
+That was when I heard the cracking.

 It came from the wall to my left.
 I stopped breathing for a second to listen better.
 Yeah, a cracking sound.
 It sounded like glass cracking, on the verge of breaking under some tremendous weight.

 Then I heard someone moaning on the other side.